 Here are a few treasures not to miss:

 Fiesole’s main cathedral is a Romanesque structure that was enlarged in the 13th and 14th centuries, though the façade and bell tower (dating to 1213) were both remodeled in the 19th century.
 Inside, works by Giovanni della Robbia, Bicci di Lorenzo and Mino da Fiesole adorn the church, not to mention the Salutati Chapel vaunting frescoes by Cosimo Rosseli.

-In an enchanting setting and atmosphere there is the Roman theater for 3000 spectators built in the Imperial age.
-The area also includes thermae, a Roman temple and a stretch of Etruscan walls.
+In an enchanting setting and mysterious atmosphere, you’ll find a Roman theater of the Imperial era vaunting seats for over 3000 spectators.
+The area also includes thermae (bath complexes), a Roman temple and a stretch of Etruscan walls.

 Perched on the hilltop where the ancient acropolis once stood, you’ll find the 13th-century Church of San Francesco, which underwent a number of renovations throughout time.
 Don't miss visiting the 15th-century cloister next to the church!
 And on a beautiful and warm day, enjoy a picnic in the small park near the church: the area affords jaw-dropping views of Florence, a Tuscan treasure not to be missed.